Menachem Elimelech: Development of innovative membrane-based desalination technologies

+Advancing the field of membrane science

 Elimelech provided molecular level understanding of fouling phenomena, which led to the development of fouling mitigation techniques.
 He introduced the concept of cake-enhanced osmotic pressure and biofilm-enhanced osmotic pressure as important mechanisms for water flux decline in salt-rejecting membranes, such as reverse osmosis and nanofiltration.
 He developed theories and models for concentration polarization in membrane separations, providing analytical expressions for predicting water flux.
 Professor Elimelech and collaborators also provided a mechanistic understanding of salt transport in reverse osmosis membranes, introducing the solution-friction model to describe the coupled transport of salt and water in reverse osmosis membranes.
 He has shown that the five-decades solution-diffusion mechanism for water transport in reverse osmosis membranes is fundamentally flawed.
 He has shown that water transport in reverse osmosis membranes is governed by a pore flow mechanism driven by a pressure gradient within the membrane, not by a concentration gradient of water as proposed by the solution-diffusion model.
 This finding has implications for the design of next-generation reverse osmosis desalination membranes.

+Advancing the field of particle filtration and aggregation

 Elimelech co-authored the book Particle Deposition & Aggregation: Measurement, Modeling and Simulation.
 Elimelech advanced the understanding of the transport of colloidal particles and microbial pathogens in subsurface porous media.
 The paramount role geochemical heterogeneity in the form of iron oxide coatings on mineral grains was introduced, verified in laboratory and field experiments, and incorporated in transport models.
 With Nathalie Tufenkji, Elimelech developed a predictive equation for particle removal in granular filtration, which is applicable to deep-bed filtration in water treatment, riverbank filtration, and transport of particles in subsurface environments.
 This equation, commonly referred to as the Tufenkji and Elimelech equation, has become textbook material and has been widely used in academia, industry, and government agencies.

+Applications of nanomaterials to develop water filtration systems

 Elimelech addressed challenges in water filtration and supply through the engineered application of nanomaterials.
 Specifically, he demonstrated the incorporation of nanomaterials into membrane technologies for fouling control, performance enhancement, and energy savings, as well as the development of point-of-use filters for virus removal and inactivation.
 Notable among his works is the demonstration and elucidation of the mechanisms of bacterial inactivation by carbon nanotubes and graphene oxide, which was later applied to membranes and water filtration.
 Elimelech also demonstrated that nanotechnology can offer solutions to water problems facing the developing world.
 Elimelech and his group developed a multiwalled carbon nanotube filter for the removal and inactivation of pathogenic viruses and bacteria from polluted waters.
 The carbon nanotube filter demonstrated complete removal of bacteria by sieving and over 99.99% removal and inactivation of viruses by depth-filtration.